jeffminsungkim/ionic-weather/README.md

 # Ionic Weather

-This application uses teh wunderground API to report weather and stores location information in Ionic storage.
+This application uses the wunderground API to report weather and stores location information in Ionic storage.